AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 Artificial intelligence has the power to influence the efficiency of anti-money laundering programs directly.
 Only 2%11 of all suspicious transactions result in a crime.
 From 2012 to 2016, the number of suspicious activity reports rose by 2000%12.
 Banks have to use AI to keep up with the growing number of threats and elevate the relatively low success rate.

 One of the most comprehensive approaches to solving this problem is building an intelligent system, which combines AI-powered transactions monitoring and the bank’s Know Your Customer (KYC) framework.
 This creates a comprehensive view of banking activities and provides more context for money laundering detection.
-Unlike rule-based systems, artificial intelligence can detect anomalous behavior a lot more effectively because it can identify patterns that lie outside of the usual purview of an AML system.
+Unlike rule-based systems, AI can detect anomalous behavior a lot more effectively because it can identify patterns that lie outside of the usual purview of an AML system.

 Banks that use such systems already can see incredible ROI.
 For example, Florida’s QuantaVerse essentially automates 70% of investigation routines13 and provides complex, AI-generated reports for investigators, allowing the bank to minimize the false positives rate.
 There is still a human in the loop, but the process is much more streamlined and accurate.